-- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP? - 4) How well does the offeror outline the types of Alaska State Parks (ASP) promotional gear and clothing items they envision merchandising and to what degree do the proposed items support the desires of the Division of Parks and Outdoor Recreation (DPOR)? - 5) How well does the offeror propose using Made in the U.S., Made in Alaska, or Alaska Product, Forest Product, or Agricultural and Fisheries Product preference merchandise and to what degree do these items meet the requirements of Alaska Statute 41.21.026 shown in Section 3.01 Scope of Work of this RFP? - 6) How well does the offeror outline the methods and locations they envision designing, producing, and marketing the merchandises and to what degree do their envisioned methods and locations include using Alaskan companies or Alaskan subcontractors and through ASP concessionaire contractors that operate State parks approved gift shops? - 7) How often does the offeror envision interacting with the DPOR, Development Specialist, and other ASP designee(s) in designing, producing, and marketing the merchandise during the term of the contract? - 8) To what degree does the offeror outline their ability to have merchandise ready for marketing and distribution prior to May 1st of each contract year? - 9) To what degree is the approximate annual volume of DPOR merchandise the offeror anticipates being able to market feasible and viable? - 10) How well has the offeror identified pertinent issues and potential problems related to the project and how feasible are the proposed solutions to mitigate or overcome the issue or problem?
+- 1) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? - 2) How well does the methodology match and achieve the objectives set out in the RFP? - 3) Does the methodology interface with the time schedule in the RFP? - 4) How well does the offeror outline payment of the agreed upon percentage to DoAg, pricing for wholesale for Alaska Grown Members and Nonprofit Agricultural groups approved by DoAg? - 5) How well does the offeror outline the types of Alaska Grown (AKG) promotional gear and clothing items they envision merchandising and to what degree do the proposed items support the agricultural industry and the mission of the Division of Agriculture (DoAg)? - 6) How well does the offeror propose using Made in the U.S., Made in Alaska, or Alaska Product, Forest Product, or Agricultural and Fisheries Product preference merchandise and to what degree do these items meet the requirements of Alaska Statute 41.21.026 shown in Section 3.01 Scope of Work of this RFP? - 7) How well does the offeror outline the methods and locations they envision designing, producing, and marketing, distributing, and pricing the merchandises and to what degree do their envisioned methods and locations include using Alaskan companies or Alaskan subcontractors. - 8) How often does the offeror envision interacting with the Director of DoAg or their designee in designing, producing, and marketing the merchandise during the term of the contract?

-- 11) To what degree has the offeror included any other information within the proposal they feel may illustrate how they intend to accomplish the services outlined within the RFP? - 12) If an offeror intends to use subcontractors, how well did the offeror identify in the proposal the subcontractors name and address, type of work the subcontractor will be performing, and the percentage of work the subcontractor will be performing, and did the offeror include a statement or memo signed by the subcontractor that clearly verifies the subcontractor is committed to render the services required by the contract and will adhere to the requirements of the logo licensing agreement? - 13) Did the offeror provide a detailed explanation on their product offerings in their proposal?
+- 9) To what degree does the offeror outline their ability to have merchandise ready for marketing and distribution prior to August 1, 2022, and April 15 of each contract year beginning 2023? - 10) To what degree is the approximate annual volume of DoAg merchandise the offeror anticipates being able to produce, market and distribute feasible and viable? - 11) How well has the offeror identified pertinent issues and potential problems related to the project and how feasible are the proposed solutions to mitigate or overcome the issue or problem? - 12) To what degree has the offeror included any other information within the proposal they feel may illustrate how they intend to accomplish the services outlined within the RFP? - 13) If an offeror intends to use subcontractors, how well did the offeror identify in the proposal the subcontractors name and address, type of work the subcontractor will be performing, and the percentage of work the subcontractor will be performing?
+Did the offeror include a statement or memo signed by the subcontractor that clearly verifies the subcontractor is committed to render the services required by the contract and will adhere to the requirements of the logo licensing agreement? - 14) Did the offeror provide a detailed explanation on their product offerings in their proposal?